DavidCramer/plugin-groups/readme.txt

 5. Completely redesigned admin.
 6. Bulk edit / create groups to speed up creation.

 == Changelog ==

+= 2.0.6 =
+- [Multisite] You can now set the main sites group management access.
+This allows the Group management to be disabled on all site, and keeps it in network admin only, if wanted.
+- Added a little notice that settings are saved.
+- Added an "Ungrouped" toggle in settings, to filter out plugins that are not in a group yet.
+- Added a setting to enable an Ungrouped group in groups nav.

 = 2.0.5 =
 - Fixed an issue that prevented translations from being added.